 Architectural and civil computer aided drafting and design is integral to building roads, plumbing, sewer and electrical systems, and bridges.
 Software such AutoCAD, Revit and SolidWorks are used to create precision drawings and technical illustrations that enable those creating and building bridges to see all the what-if scenarios of their creations long before construction.
 They, and the people who know how to use them, are vital to modern bridge construction.

 If you’re creative and detail-oriented and like working on computers, CADD training could teach you how to put your talents to use on a grand scale!
 Drafters with CADD training work across a variety of fields, helping to build buildings, bridges and more.
-At Porter and Chester Institute, we have two CADD programs: Architectural and Civil CADD Technology and Mechanical and Electronic CADD Technology.
-Maybe one of our programs is right for you and your future!
+At Porter and Chester Institute, our Computer Aided Drafting and Design program might be right for you and your future!